 - Vancouver Parks: best venues to admire the fall colours include Stanley Park, Bear Creek Park and other Best Places in Autumn.

 - Fort Langley Cranberry Festival – a family-oriented event at Fort Langley on the Saturday of the October long weekend (but not in 2020 due to COVID-19).

 - Farmers Markets: it’s harvest time and close to the end of the season for farmers markets that haven’t closed down already:

 - Saturday Farmers Markets to still check out include those in Abbotsford, Burnaby, Fort Langley, Lonsdale Quay, Maple Ridge, Squamish, Trout Lake and the West End.

 - Sunday Farmers Markets still open include those at Ambleside, Coquitlam, Kitsilano and White Rock.
 Also, final markets of the season are at Mt.
 Pleasant and Whistler.

-- It’s not a farmers market, but the Thanksgiving weekend is also the last chance in 2017 to visit the Richmond Night Market.
+- It’s not a farmers market, but the Thanksgiving weekend is also usually the last chance of the season to visit the Richmond Night Market most years (although not in 2020).
 Not a lot of autumn leaves to see there, but nice places to visit in that part of the Lower Mainland include Richmond’s Minoru Park and the Steveston Village area along the waterfront.

-- Lower Mainland Farms: Maan Farms in Abbotsford, the Bose Corn Maze in Surrey, the Chilliwack Corn Maze in the Fraser Valley and the Pumpkin Patch at Richmond Country Farms are all great places to take kids to pick out a pumpkin.
+- Lower Mainland Pumpkin Patches: popular places for pumpkin-themed fun include Maan Farms in Abbotsford, the Bose Corn Maze in Surrey, the Chilliwack Corn Maze and Petey’s Pumpkin Patch in the Fraser Valley, and multiple other venues.

 For more ideas on Halloween things to do this month, check out the following: